Skip to content

 Deep Work: The Rarest Productivity Asset

 Cal Newport's concept of deep work — cognitively demanding, distraction-free work on high-value tasks — produces output that shallow, fragmented work cannot match.
-Knowledge workers who protect deep work time consistently outperform those who don't.
+Knowledge workers who protect deep work time consistently exceed benchmarks those who don't.
 This calculator quantifies that output premium in financial terms.

 The Deep Work Premium